cce-bigdataintro-1160/winter2020-site/2-bash.md

 3. Provide the shape/dimensions of the file `train.csv`?
 4. List the first 5 rows of the file.
 Now list the last 5.
 5. Print this file last 5 lines save the output to train_tail.csv
-6. Fetch the file `remorquages.csv` from the API as indicated [in this link](https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code/blob/master/class2-notebook/4-advanced_shell_commands.sh)
+6. Fetch the file `remorquages.csv` from the API as in our examples.
 7. Can you explain the command `grep John remorquages.csv | wc -l` and why would you use it?
 8. Split the train.csv file in multiple files with 20 lines each.